 Jarrow Montessori School first opened its doors and began serving the Boulder community in 1964, becoming the first Montessori school in Colorado.
-At over 50 years old, we are proud to be one of the best schools in the state and hold the distinction of being fully accredited by the American Montessori Association.
+At 60 years old, we are proud to be one of the few schools in the state and hold the distinction of being fully accredited by the American Montessori Association.

-The original founders wanted a quality Montessori experience for their children and so Jarrow began as a preschool of twenty-one children ages three to six.
-In the beginning, Jarrow operated out of the Sunday school wing of the First Christian Church in Boulder.
-The school’s enrollment blossomed and in 1966, Jarrow invested in its future growth and moved to its present 3.5 acre site in North Boulder.
+The original founders were dedicated to starting a quality Montessori school and experience for their children.
+Jarrow began as a preschool of twenty-one children ages three to six.
+In the beginning, The school’s enrollment blossomed in 1966 and Jarrow invested in its future growth moving to its present 3.5 acre site in North Boulder.

 Soon after, in 1969, Jarrow added kindergarten classes, expanding to 120 students and securing its first Head of School, Janet Gollin.
 Janet led the school impeccably for twenty-five years with both vision and enthusiasm.
 “I don’t think it makes a lot of sense to educate children unless you involve yourself in the world they are going to grow up in”, she said.